 - Paste ~/Library/Application Support/Google/Chrome in the window that appears and press Return.

 - Select all the folders and trash them.
-Be careful not to delete any system-critical files.

 - Empty the Bin/Trash to finish the uninstallation.
 Done!